Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 Websites on a VPS plan share one physical server, but it houses multiple separate virtual machines.

-And unlike Shared Hosting, the number of websites on a VPS server is limited to provide better performance and reliability.
+Unlike Shared Hosting, the number of websites on a VPS server is limited to provide better performance and reliability.

 The buildings in the image below can be compared to how VPS (virtual private server) works in online marketing.

-This is possible via a virtual machine that creates separations for each website within the VPS server.
+So, if one website experiences a sudden traffic surge, it doesn’t affect another website’s performance.
+This is possible via a virtual machine that creates a separation for each website within the VPS server.

 Another advantage is that VPS hosting is easy to scale as your site grows.
 Since you’re allocated a portion of the server resources, increasing what is allocated to you is no BIG deal.